Baldurans/SharedObjectsJS/README.md

 ## Warnings
 It uses SharedArrayBuffer and Atomics.
 Make sure your target browsers support those!

+## Tests
+I was too lazy to do it properly, worked for my case :)

 ## CONCLUSION
 Do what ever you want with it.
 If you found it useful, let me know :)